-There are a surprising few types of roofs for the home.
-Intricate roofs you see incorporate several of the basic roof designs such as a gable roof sitting atop a gambrel or variations of the gable & valley roof design using one or a variety of different types of roof trusses (also see our very detailed diagrams showing the different parts of a roof truss).
+Intricate roofs have many parts that incorporate several of the basic roof designs such as a gable roof sitting atop a gambrel or variations of the gable & valley roof design using one or a variety of different types of roof trusses (also see our very detailed diagrams showing the different parts of a roof truss).

 That said, in many cases a home will incorporate one roof style throughout.

-Table of Content
+Table of Contents

 - 1. A-Frame Roof